learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 10. What is streaming and how does Next.js support it?
+## Q. What is streaming and how does Next.js support it?

 Streaming lets the server send HTML chunks progressively to the browser using HTTP chunked transfer.
 This improves Time to First Byte (TTFB) and perceived performance.